Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Physical model

-where $g_{m} $ is the coupling strength between the $m\mathcal{}$-th excited state and the single-mode cavity, and $\hat{a} (\hat{a} ^{+} )$ is the creation( annihilation ) operator of single-mode cavity.
+where $g_{m} $ is the coupling strength between the $m\mathcal{}$-th excited state and the single-mode cavity, and $\hat{a} (\hat{a} ^{\dagger} )$ is the annihilation (creation) operators of single-mode cavity.
 The Hamiltonian $\hat{H}_{F E}$ of dissipative cavity is given by